Parents and teens can have a mind-boggling relationship.

 Consider these things:

-During adolescence, kids need adult intervention more than ever before.
+During adolescence, kids needs you more than ever before.
 Adults should not assume that once teens begin to look like adults they will automatically start thinking like an adult, relating like mature adults and making responsible decisions.

 If you are leading an adolescent into mature adulthood, here are a few things to consider: